lorin/resilience-engineering/README.md

 * [Resilience engineering: Current status of the research and future challenges](https://www.sciencedirect.com/science/article/pii/S0925753516306130)
 * [Rule- and role retreat: An empirical study of procedures and resilience](https://www.researchgate.net/publication/50917226_Rule-_and_role_retreat_An_empirical_study_of_procedures_and_resilience)
+* [Team Coordination in Escalating Situations: An Empirical Study Using Mid-Fidelity Simulation]

+[Team Coordination in Escalating Situations: An Empirical Study Using Mid-Fidelity Simulation]: https://portal.research.lu.se/ws/files/1376441/3014838.pdf

 ### Selected talks